IsraeliDaniel/Arsenal-Card-Game-Public/Rulebook.md

 > Torpid

 So, after the players made all the operations of the turn it will play out from the fastest character to the slowest (after taking effects into account), for matching agility levels the characters of the player that went first will play first.

+## Character Card Perish
+When a Character Card perishes it will stay dead for a turn and be back in play after that, being able to play the 2nd turn after.

+Alternatively, a player may switch the character card that perished to another character card.
+That will also take a turn to take effect resulting in the same time delay.

 ¹ playing an effect card is not mandatory.
 Also keep in mind that effect cards run out on their own.